Software-Engineering-Group-UP/RSE-UP/_sources/chapters/snakemake_continued.md

 (run `snakemake clean` in between).

 #### Solution
-*TODO* See `.solutions/snakefiles_are_python/Snakefile_dats_list` for a full Snakefile.
+See [Solution on Github](https://github.com/Software-Engineering-Group-UP/RSE-UP/tree/snakemake/zipf/results/4_snakefiles_python) for the full Snakefile.
 Otherwise, just refer to the code extracts above and modify your own file.

 ### When are Snakefiles executed?